Canadian federal and provincial governments offer relief to Business in response to COVID-19

 - Main Street Recovery Plan for Small Businesses: The Ontario government plans to introduce legislation to support small businesses by, among other things, providing eligible small businesses with a one-time grant of up to $1,000, and creating 47 small business enterprise centres across the province to provide tailored advice and information on local, provincial and federal programs.

 - Agricultural Initiatives: Ontario invested in number of initiatives to assist the agricultural industry.
 In October, pursuant to a new agreement between Ontario and the federal government, an additional $11.6 million will be made available to assist Ontario producers to help stop the spread of COVID-19, including building physical barriers for worker separation, upgrading HVAC systems and enhancing hand-washing facilities.
 This is in addition to the $15 million previously made available to support workplace safety enhancements in the sector through the Enhanced Agri-food Workplace Protection Program.

 - Northern Businesses: Ontario launched the Northern Ontario Recovery Program (“NORP”) to help businesses adapt to new COVID-19 public health guidelines.
 Companies can apply to NORP for funding assistance for projects like building renovations, safety installations, equipment purchases, marketing, and restructuring.
 Applications will be open from October 1, 2020 to December 31, 2020.

 Financial support announced for businesses in Québec includes the following:

-- The Registraire des entreprises has extended the deadline for annual registration fees for the current year.
+- Extension of Deadline for Annual Registration Fees: The Registraire des entreprises has extended the deadline for annual registration fees for the current year.
 The deadline has been extended to September 1, 2020 for all enterprises with a filing deadline between March 13, 2020 and August 31, 2020.